mike-zaharchenko17/os-homework/homework04/README.md

 *** Estimate ***

-With the spinlock, performance is roughly comparable to the
+With the spinlock, performance is roughly comparable to the unlocked implementation (again, codespaces).
+You can expect slowdowns of about 1.2x (revisit this with actual math)